-The MDE Restricted Areas are areas where no direct harvesting of oysters or clams is allowed at any time.
+Maryland Department of the Environment Restricted Areas are areas where no direct harvesting of oysters or clams is allowed at any time.
 Harvest from a private lease or a public oyster bar in a restricted area may be permitted by request for the purpose of natural cleansing (relay).
-Request for relay of oysters or clams from restricted waters to approved waters must be made in writing to MDE in advance of possible relay dates.
-If approved by MDE, relay can occur only outside of oyster season and when water temperatures are above 50°F (10°C).
+Request for relay of oysters or clams from restricted waters to approved waters must be made in writing to Maryland Department of the Environment in advance of possible relay dates.
+If approved by the Maryland Department of the Environment, relay can occur only outside of oyster season and when water temperatures are above 50°F (10°C).

-The MDE Conditionally Approved Areas are areas where oysters and clams can be directly harvested except for the three days following a rainfall of an inch or greater in 24 hours.
-Harvesters are notified of conditional closings daily by an announcement broadcast by the Maryland Natural Resources Police or by visiting the MDE website.
+Maryland Department of the Environment Conditionally Approved Areas are areas where oysters and clams can be directly harvested except for the three days following a rainfall of an inch or greater in 24 hours.
+Harvesters can learn of conditional closings daily by an announcement broadcast by the Maryland Natural Resources Police, calling the appropriate telephone number or visiting the Maryland Department of the Environment website's daily advisory on conditionally approved shellfish areas.
 Conditionally approved means oysters or clams may be harvested when the area is in the open status.
-Approved means oysters or clams may be harvested any time that is consistent with the Department's harvesting regulations.
+Approved means oysters or clams may be harvested any time that is consistent with the department's harvesting regulations.